klenin/Yuzu/Yuzu/docs/reference.md

 If `true`, array length is serialized before array items, allowing to preallocate memory during deserialization.
 Default value is `false`.

+#### `SaveClass`

+Controls saving of type information alongside data.
+Available flags are:

+* `None` -- do not save types,
+* `Unknown` -- save structure types which are NOT statically known,
+* `KnownRoot` -- save structure types which are NOT statically known plus the type of root object,
+* `KnownNonRoot` -- save structure types which ARE statically known except the type of root object,
+* `UnknownOrRoot` -- combination of `Unknown` and `UnknownOrRoot`, correspond to deprecated `SaveRootClass = true` setting.

+Default value is `Unknown`.

 #### `SaveRootClass`

+Deprecated.
+Use `SaveClass = SaveClass.UnknownOrRoot` instead.

 If `true`, the name of the root structured type will be serialized even if it concides with generic argument type.
 Default value is `false`.